 The shop is open to the general public from 10:00 until 18:00 on Friday 14 and Saturday 15 June 2019.

 The Who’s Moving On! show at Wembley Stadium will see Pete Townshend and Roger Daltrey joined by symphonic accompaniment on Saturday 6 July for a huge one-off show.

-They’ll be joined by very special guest Eddie Vedder, plus Kaiser Chiefs, Imelda May and the recently announced Connor Selby.
+They’ll be supported by very special guest Eddie Vedder, plus Kaiser Chiefs, Imelda May, and Connor Selby.